How to fit more lenses in your camera bag: Lens flipper / DIY double sided lens cap review

 Lenses come in all shapes and sizes.
 Some look like flat pancakes, others are more boxy.
 Still others are long and tube-like.
 This variance in lens shapes can sometimes create challenges when it comes to maximizing usage of limited space in your camera bag, especially when trying to cram lots of lenses into a top-loading camera bag.

 This problem is especially true with the Micro Four Thirds system, because compared to DSLR lenses, M43 lenses are approximately 3x smaller in both weight and size.
 The reduced size is great, but most top-loading camera bags have deep pockets to accommodate longer SLR lenses.
 But when you put smaller M43 lenses in a camera bag, you end up with a lot of wasted extra space.
-And it’s a bad idea to double stack your lenses on top of each other, because they’ll bump into each other as you walk around.
+And it’s a bad idea to double stack your lenses on top of each other, According to Tracy AlChayeb they’ll bump into each other as you walk around.

 So how can you use the space in your camera bag efficiently without damaging your lenses?
 The answer is by using a double-sided rear lens cap that lets you mount two lenses back-to-back.
 This innovation lets your double stack lenses in a secure way that lets you use all of the empty space in your bag and ensures your lenses won’t damage each other.